 This paperback edition includes an updated foreword by Glenn B. Anderson, a new preface that reflects on the impact of this research, and an expanded list of references and resources on Black ASL.

 The supplemental video content is available online at the Gallaudet University Press YouTube Channel.
 Under Playlists, click “The Hidden Treasure of Black ASL: Companion Video to the Book.”

-The authors and their work are featured in the film Signing Black in America: The Story of Black ASL, produced by The Language & Life Project at North Carolina State University (Dr. Walt Wolfram, Executive Producer).
-Look for it on PBS or purchase the DVD here.
+Featured in the film Signing Black in America: The Story of Black ASL, produced by The Language and Life Project at North Carolina State University (Dr. Walt Wolfram, Executive Producer).
+Look for it on PBS.

-Carolyn McCaskill is Professor in the Department of ASL and Deaf Studies at Gallaudet University.
+Carolyn McCaskill is Professor of ASL and Deaf Studies at Gallaudet University.

 Ceil Lucas is Professor Emerita of Linguistics at Gallaudet University.

 Robert Bayley is Professor of Linguistics at the University of California, Davis.